Skip to content

 Composite Percentile

-The composite percentile is calculated as the average of your percentile rankings across all four metrics:
+The composite percentile is calculated as the average of your percentile rankings across the four raw metrics:

 \[ \text{Composite Percentile} = \frac{1}{4} \times \left( \begin{array}{l} \text{percentile(NDCG@40}_{10d}) + \\ \text{percentile(NDCG@40}_{30d}) + \\ \text{percentile(spearman}_{10d}) + \\ \text{percentile(spearman}_{30d}) \end{array} \right) \]